 The garden in bloom

 The project began in the spring and ran through to winter.
-In the early stages we planted a garden where many of the rooms looked out onto.
+In the early stages we planted a garden where many of the rooms looked out onto, which originally was a very concrete space.
 We used a selection of plants and flowers chosen deliberately for their evocative scent and colour.
-As the garden area grew it became our artistic subject.
-We used a range of photography equipment to document this, including an IPAD and DSLR with 100mm macro lens.
-We kept several plants potted and picked a mixture of flowers to bring inside, aware that mobility and weather were restricting.
+As the garden area grew it became our visual inspiration.
+We used a range of photography equipment to document it, including an IPAD and DSLR with 100mm macro lens.
+We kept several plants potted and picked a mixture of flowers to bring inside, as mobility and weather were restricting.
 When photographing, we played with composition and colour and incorporated other artefacts to create different arrangements.
 Individuals then chose their digital photographs to work on in Photoshop, experimenting with cropping, colour density and filters.
 They also drew directly onto the photographs, which allowed unassisted control and a more tactile approach.